Biodiversity and planning

 Conservation Target Areas

-Within Oxfordshire 37 Conservation Target Areas (CTA) have been identified that together include some of the most important areas for wildlife conservation in the county, where targeted conservation action will have the greatest benefit.
-CTAs cover just over 20% of the county by area (526.2 km²) and contain 95% of the Site of Special Scientific Interest land area in Oxfordshire.
+In 2006 Thames Valley Environmental Records Centre (TVERC) was funded by Oxfordshire County Council to identify Conservation Target Areas (CTAs), some of the most important areas for wildlife conservation in the county, where targeted conservation action would have the greatest benefit.
+There are 37 Conservation Target Areas (CTAs) covering just over 20% of the county by area (526.2 km²) and containing 95% of the Site of Special Scientific Interest land area in Oxfordshire.
+Many Local Plan policies in Oxfordshire reference CTAs and they are used to co-ordinate work of local organisations working towards landscape scale conservation in these areas.
+The Local Nature Recovery Strategy Local Habitat Map now includes areas covered by CTAs.

 In relation to activities likely to be carried out during development, UK and European wildlife legislation makes it illegal: